What is a share house? Basic structure and features

 Male to female ratio

-The gender ratio in share houses varies greatly depending on the property, but in general, there are an increasing number of properties that are women-only or have a majority of female residents.
+The ratio of men to women in share houses varies greatly depending on the property, but in general, there are an increasing number of properties that are women-only or have a majority of female residents.

 Foreign residents